noohfaisal/PROJECTS/Audio_Processing/README.md

    audiofile = AudioSegment.from_file("your_audio_file.mp3")
    ```

 3. Run the ipynb file.
-The processed audio file will be saved in the same directory with the name `obama_processed.wav`.
+The processed audio file will be saved in the same directory with the name `your_audio_file_processed.wav`.

 4. For reference, i have added a sample audio file in the directory.